 (Originally posted on 13 February 2011 at my old Jack of Kent site here.)

-(11 April 2012 – the post below has now been featured on the Bruce Schneier security blog, and I can confirm this is a faithful account of what happened to me when I flew from Heathrow to a middle eastern country early last year.
+(11 April 2012 – the post below has now been featured on the great Bruce Schneier security blog, and I can confirm that notwithstanding the 1 April 2012 date, it was first posted over a year before as a faithful account of what happened to me when I flew from Heathrow to a middle eastern country early last year.
 The security officer in question and his manager were employed by the airline, not the airport.)